-Are you wondering which state is known as the "Beehive State"?
-Utah is the state that is often referred to by this nickname.
-Beehives are part of Utah's identity as a state, so much so that there is a beehive pictured on the state's official seal and its flag.
-Why?
-It's all about the symbolism of what a beehive represents.
+Beehives are part of Utah's identity as a state, so much so that there is a beehive pictured on the state's official seal and flag.
+Discover the meaning behind the beehive and how it relates to Utah.

 The Beehive State: Why Does Utah Have This Nickname?